 Ceres: Roman Goddess of Fertility and the Commoners

-Believe it or not, but Ceres is the very first Roman god or goddess whose name was written down.
+Ceres is the very first Roman goddess whose name was written down.
 Or, at least what we were able to find.
 An inscription of the name Ceres can be traced back to an urn that is dated at about 600 BC.
-The urn was found in a grave that wasn’t located very far from the capital of the Roman empire.
+The urn was found in a grave that wasn’t located very far from the capital of the Roman Empire.

 The inscription says something like ‘let Ceres give far,’ which seems to be quite an odd reference to apparently one of the first divinities of Rome.
-But, if you know that far stands for a sort of grain by the name of spelt, the reference becomes a bit more logical.
-After all, grains are and have been a staple for the human diet for a very long time.
+Far stands for a sort of grain.

 The Name Ceres

 Also, sometimes the things that relate to Ceres are referred to as Cerealis.
-It actually inspired the name of the biggest festival that was held in her honour.
-Still wondering what inspired the name of your breakfast?
+It actually inspired the name of the biggest festival that was held in her honor.

 Like many stories in Roman mythology, the exact scope of what Ceres stands for is quite contested.
-This is mostly evident in one of the most detailed sources in which the Roman goddess is described.
-Ceres was inscribed in a tablet that was found somewhere in the vast empire of ancient Rome.
+This is mostly evident in one of the most detailed sources in which the Roman goddess is described – a tablet that was found somewhere in the vast empire of ancient Rome.

 The words have been translated into their English equivalents.
 But, that doesn’t mean that we know exactly what they mean.
 At the end of the day, the interpretation is what matters.
 What is certain is that these kinds of interpretations of words are necessarily different today than they were around 2000 years ago.
 Therefore, we can never be 100 percent certain about the actual meaning of the words.